mautic/developer-documentation-new/docs/plugins/from-4-to-5.rst

 Notice you can also use FQCN instead of string service keys which is more convenient.

-8. Automated refactoring
+8. Automated Refactoring
 ------------------------

-Your plugin should be working on Mautic 5 by now.
-But let's go further as Mautic 5 uses PHP 8+ we can take advantage of the syntax.
-And Rector upgrade the code for you.
+Your Plugin should be working on Mautic 5 by now.
+Wouldn't it be great to shorten the code a little more?
+Mautic 5 uses PHP 8.0+ so can take advantage of the syntax.
+And Rector can upgrade the code for you.

 Run ``bin/rector process plugins/MyBundle`` and review the changes.

 .. note:: Update MyBundle with your bundle name.

-9. Automated code style
+9. Automated Code Style
 -----------------------

-Another great way how to improve your plugin code base quality is to run the CS Fixer: `bin/php-cs-fixer fix plugins/MyBundle`.
+Another great way how to improve your Plugin code base quality is to run the CS Fixer: `bin/php-cs-fixer fix plugins/MyBundle`.

 .. note:: Update MyBundle with your bundle name.

-10. Static analysis
+10. Static Analysis
 -------------------

 PHPSTAN is another amazing tool that detects bugs for you.
 It's better to run it on the whole codebase including core Mautic so it's aware of all classes.